 A list of Kwant authors is included in the documentation.
-Please only contact the authors directly for matters that cannot be discussed in public on one of the mailing lists.
+Please contact the authors directly only for matters that cannot be discussed on the public channels.

 The kwant-discuss mailing list is the main public communication platform for anything related to Kwant: questions, discussions, development, and announcements.
-(Bug reports may be also sent, but the preferred way is described further below on this page.)
-You can use it in various ways:
+It may be used both as a web forum and as a classical mailing list.